-Colour psychology is a significant aspect of modern interior design.
-In essence, it is about creating a space which both reflects your business and values to visitors, plus evokes a positive, inspiring atmosphere for all who work in it.
-What does this mean for your office refurbishment or fit out?
-Does this spell the end of battleship grey, bland beige and stark white offices?
+Colour psychology is a significant aspect of modern office design.
+In essence, it is about creating a space which both reflects your business and values to clients and visitors, but also creates a positive, inspiring atmosphere for all your staff.
+As colour is subjective, it is useful to look to research and colour psychology for guidance when designing your office.

-An inspiration of colour
+An inspiration of colour:

+Which key colours inspire?
 Drawing from nature, classic blues and greens are perennial favourites.
 Blue is known for its soothing properties, as well as its association with authority.
-Ideal for conference rooms or where staff need to focus, it’s considered to be the most productive colour.
+As a colour linked to productivity, blue is ideal for meeting or boardrooms as it can promote creative thinking and problem-solving.

-The power of art
+The power of furniture:

 While feature walls can make a big impact, colour can also be injected into the design through office furniture, ceiling, and floor finishes.
 The work from home trend has prompted a shift from functional desks and chairs to items that are a little softer and come in a wide range of colours as businesses try to make the workplace look and feel more homely.